So Long to the Dwarf Alberta Spruce

 A Somewhat Sad Moment

-A Bit About The Dwarf Alberta Spruce
+A Little About the Dwarf Alberta Spruce

-The Dwarf Alberta Spruce dwarf is a cultivar of white spruce, originating in Alberta, Canada, and was first discovered in the early 1900s.
+The Dwarf Alberta Spruce is a cultivar of white spruce, originating in Alberta, Canada, and was first discovered in the early 1900s.
 This slow-growing evergreen is widely cultivated for its dense, conical shape and its suitability for ornamental gardening.
 Its naturally compact growth habit makes it an ideal choice for formal gardens, foundation plantings, and container use.
 Mature plants typically reach a height of 6-8 feet, though their growth rate is very slow (2-4 inches per year).
 Some may take decades to reach full size.

-Within just a couple years of coming to 173, I had replaced a flag pole the Moshers had used as aclotheline pole and planted a maple tree.
+Within just a couple years of coming to 173, I replaced a flag pole the Moshers had used as a clothesline pole and planted a maple tree.
 Bad idea!
 I had not really thought that out, and it eventually dawned on me that a maple tree grows huge and would eventually take over the whole back yard.
-So when it was time to build the shed - out came the tree.Another hatchet job came to our Granny Smith apple tree.
-It was planted at the same time as our Macintosh tree, but we didn't plant it in a very great spot, and when part of the tree split... the decision was made and, down it came.
+So when it was time to build the shed - out came the tree.

 To double in area every year and build the underground web to support rapid top growth, roots have to grow fast.
 Substantial white birch roots fill the area around the tree and probe cracks in barriers, including concrete.
 The tree’s aggressive roots seek water, prying open cracks or joints in sewer or irrigation systems.
 Birch roots, along with willow and poplar, are among the most aggressive -- and destructive -- tree roots. - SF GATE

 In the very earliest days of us being here at 173, there was nothing at the bottom of the steps on the back stoop.
 At some point we decided that we should put some flowers in that spot and ended up with shasta daisies.
 Now, if you know shasta daisies at all, you know they smell horrible!
 They drew a lot of flies and even a light breeze would drive the smell of the daisies into the kitchen windows.
-The were beautiful to look at but stunk to the high heavens.
+They were beautiful to look at but stunk to the high heavens.

 I think we stuck with the daisies for a couple years and suffered through the smell because they were so beautiful.
 But eventually we'd had enough of that smell, and because I've always been a fan of having some evergreens in the yard (you know... color in winter) we started looking for the right candidate.

 I think we gravitated to the Alberta spruce because a friend of ours had one in her front yard and we saw it at Christmas and loved it.
-In this nectar picture you can see that at the time it was taken there was more snow than Alberta spruce.
+In this next picture you can see that at the time it was taken there was more snow than Alberta spruce.
 Oh, you should also take note that there was also a dog named Bruegger.
 Miss that ol' fella.

 And of course, the Alberta spruce slowly grew over the years and turned out to be a beautiful addition to the backyard.